abbbi/virtnbdbackup/README.md

 `virtnbdbackup -d vm1 -l full -o /tmp/backup_hosta --checkpointdir /mnt/shared/vm1`

- 2) After backup, the virtual machine is relocated to boost B and loses its information about checkpoints and bitmaps, thus, the next full backup usually fails with:
+ 2) After backup, the virtual machine is relocated to host B and loses its information about checkpoints and bitmaps, thus, the next full backup usually fails with: